Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLERemoteDescriptor.rst

 .. code-block:: c++

     bool writeString(String str);
     bool writeString(const char* str);

 **Parameters**
 ~~~~~~~~~~~~~~

-str: the data to write to the remote descriptor, expressed as a String
-class object or a char array.
+str: the data to write to the remote descriptor, expressed as a String class object or a char array.

 **Returns**
 ~~~~~~~~~~~

 This function returns TRUE if writing data to remote device descriptor is successful.

 **Example Code**
 ~~~~~~~~~~~~~~~~

 NA

-.. note :: “BLERemoteDescriptor.h” must be included to use the class function.
+.. note :: "BLERemoteDescriptor.h" must be included to use the class function.

 **BLERemoteDescriptor::writeData8**
 -----------------------------------